Procurers of a bus service

 - A long distance bus operator provides scheduled bus services which cross over most of Australia.
 This operator provides their own buses for some portion of these trips, but contracts local bus operators to provide additional portions.
 The local operators are required to brand the bus with the long distance bus operator's livery and the long distance bus operator defines the schedule and pays the bus operator to provide this service.

-Download this information as a printable PDF, 164.0 KB
+Download this information on this page as a factsheet: Hiring a bus service PDF, 164.0 KB